-The compliance activities within AXA Assurances Luxembourg are articulated around a number of Group Standards and Policies which set the minimum requirements expected to be covered by AXA Assurances Luxembourg.
-The Compliance Group Standards Handbook (GSH) and the Compliance Professional Family Policy Manual (PFPM) contain standards and policies on significant risks affecting the compliance activities as well as the high level control and monitoring principles to which AXA Assurances Luxembourg must adhere.
-Both the standards and policies contained in the GSH and PFPM (e.g. Anti-Money Laundering, Sanctions, Anti-Bribery...) are mandatory.
-In addition, the compliance function has adapted the Group requirements and developed local policies to align with the relevant laws and regulations in the jurisdiction in which AXA Assurances Luxembourg operates and conducts business.
+The compliance activities within AXA Assurances Vie Luxembourg are articulated around a number of Group Standards and Policies which set the minimum requirements expected to be covered by AXA Assurances Vie Luxembourg.
+The Compliance AXA Group Standards contain standards and policies on significant risks affecting the compliance activities as well as the high level control and monitoring principles to which AXA Assurances Vie Luxembourg must adhere.
+Both the standards and policies contained in the AXA Group Standards (e.g. Anti-Money Laundering, Sanctions, Anti-Bribery...) are mandatory.
+In addition, the compliance function has adapted the Group requirements and developed local policies to align with the relevant laws and regulations in the jurisdiction in which AXA Assurances Vie Luxembourg operates and conducts business.
 These local policies are reviewed every year by the Chief Compliance Officer.